publication

 Until 2024, climate investments lived in voluntary reports.
 Nobody verified the claims.

 Since ESRS came into force, an external auditor examines the evidence.
 Carbon credits must be reported separately under ESRS E1-7, with no netting against gross emissions.
-The CRCF regulation (in force 2026) introduces strict criteria on additionality and reversal risk.
-The Green Claims Directive restricts public claims like "carbon neutral" or "net zero".
+The CRCF regulation (in force since December 2024, with certification methodologies rolling out from 2026) introduces strict criteria on additionality and reversal risk.
+The Empowering Consumers for the Green Transition Directive (ECGT, applying from September 2026) restricts public claims like "carbon neutral" or "net zero" that rely on offsetting without substantiation.

 Three regulations.
 One audit.
 A new profession sitting between you and your sustainability report: the auditor.